sschaetz/awesome-hardware-test/README.md

 - [stdf2map](https://github.com/CozumelDiver/stdf2map) - A python-based command line application for generating bin wafermaps from STDF files
 - [wafermap](https://github.com/guanghaofan/wafermap) - A kibana plugin to visualize the wafer map

-### USB
+### Hardware
+- [openfixture](https://github.com/tinylabs/openfixture) - A parametric fixturing system to create test fixtures from generated inputs from kicad with minimal effort
+- [LabJackPython](https://github.com/labjack/LabJackPython) - Python modules and examples for the LabJack U3, U6, UE9 and U12 measurement and automation tools.
 - [uhubctl](https://github.com/mvp/uhubctl) - A utility to control USB power per-port on smart USB hubs.
 Smart hub is defined as one that implements per-port power switching.
 - [ykush](https://github.com/Yepkit/ykush) - A utility to control a set of USB switcher boards from [Yepkit](https://www.yepkit.com/home).
 - [acroname BrainStem](https://acroname.com/reference/python/USB.html) - The python interface for a family of (pricey) programmable USB [hubs](https://acroname.com/programmable-and-software-controlled-usb-hubs-and-switches) and switches

-### Hardware Fixtures
-- [openfixture](https://github.com/tinylabs/openfixture) - A parametric fixturing system to create test fixtures from generated inputs from kicad with minimal effort

 ### Hardware Mocking
 - [pyvisa-sim](https://github.com/pyvisa/pyvisa-sim) - A PyVISA backend that simulates a large part of the "Virtual Instrument Software Architecture"